spierala/blog-posts/introducing-signal-store.md

 # Introducing MiniRx Signal Store

 With the arrival of [Signals](https://angular.io/guide/signals) in Angular 16, new best practices are arising for state and events.
 In the future, Signals and Observables will coexist in your application.

 Modern Angular needs modern state management which promotes **new Angular best practices** and **streamlines the usage of Signals and Observables**...

 MiniRx Signal Store does exactly that.

-### Modern state management with MiniRx Signal Store:
+### Modern state management with MiniRx Signal Store

 * Signal Store **embraces [Angular Signals](https://angular.io/guide/signals)** and leverages **Modern Angular APIs** internally
 * Signal Store implements and promotes new **Angular best practices**: